Department of Employment and Labour Supervisor Training Class III

 - Colour passport photograph

-- A clear copy of your current in-date DoEL dive permit
+- Copy of current in-date DoEL dive permit

 Department of Employment & Labour (DoEL) Minimum Requirements – Class III

-- Experience: At least 1 year from completion of Class III diver
+- Experience: Minimum 1 year after completion of Class III diver qualification

 - Chamber Operator Certificate